sebavarghese/DT-based-IDS-framework/DigitalTwin-SIEM-integration/README.md

 **Data collection**

-Once the docker compose is up, 8 xterm consoles will pop up on the terminal (2 for s1, 2 for plc1, 1 for plc2, 1 for plc3, 1 for hmi and 1 for attacker node)
+Once the docker compose is up, 8 xterm consoles will pop up on the terminal (2 for s1, 2 for plc1, 1 for plc2, 1 for plc3, 1 for hmi and 1 for attacker node).
 To trigger data collection, run the following command on hmi terminal
 ```
 python trigger.py <x>
 ```
 Here x corresponds to the minutes for which data (process measuremnets) needs to be collected.
 For examples, if data needs to be collected for 2 hours, enter x as 120.

-Collected dataset is stored as 'data.csv' in logs folder.
+The collected dataset is stored as 'data.csv' in logs folder.

-Automated labelling of the generated dataset done in two steps: 1) Run label.py script to label dataset based on threshold conditions (For false data injection and DoS)
+Automated labelling of the generated dataset is done in two steps:

+1) Run label.py script to label dataset based on threshold conditions (For false data injection and DoS)
 2) Run label1.py after step 1 by passing 3 arguments (start_time, end_time and attack type).
 Results stored as 'labelled.csv' in logs folder.

 **Executing attacks**